WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/webinars.md

   <li>Download the presentation slides from <a href="https://www.slideshare.net/WGBH_Archives/american-archive-of-public-broadcasting-a-digital-library-for-teaching-media-literacy">SlideShare</a>
   <li>The <a href="amazon link TBD - https://drive.google.com/file/d/1dbjJQXnpoQQTBslo-35eO3gjjuPf0ssH/view?usp=sharing">AAPB Guide for Student Inquiry with Audiovisual Materials</a> is a complimentary guide with step-by-step instructions on how to incorporate AAPB’s audiovisual materials into media literacy lessons, including example questions, talking points, discussion topics, and suggested readings to pair with AAPB audiovisual materials.
 Recommended for high school and higher education classrooms</li>
   <li>The <a href="amazon link TBD - https://drive.google.com/file/d/1J4oI6SqQaTfOUuoeGVb0Z9lIHWlLcQsQ/view?usp=sharing">AAPB Guide: How To Search and Share</a> explores how to navigate the collections made available online in the AAPB, including access points, helpful search tips, and step-by-step instructions for the share/embed feature</li>
-  <li>Instructions for how to use the search/embed feature is also available on the AAPB Blog <a href="https://blog.americanarchive.org/2020/01/04/new-year-new-features-how-to-share-and-embed-content-from-collections-in-the-aapb/">"AAPB Blog"</a></li>
+  <li>Instructions for how to use the search/embed feature are also available on the <a href="https://blog.americanarchive.org/2020/01/04/new-year-new-features-how-to-share-and-embed-content-from-collections-in-the-aapb/">AAPB Blog</a></li>
 </ul>

 ### Press Play on History: Unlocking 70 Years of Primary Source Materials for Distance Learning with AAPB (2020)